Cart

 The global circular fashion and resale market has ceased to be a niche – it is the mainstream of change in the fashion industry.
 The value of 317 billion USD in 2026 is just the beginning – forecasts indicate the market will double within a decade.

-Driven by Generation Z, who treat buying second-hand products as a value statement, supported by climate regulations and increasing ecological awareness, this market is redefining the concepts of "new" and "used."
-In the future, the boundary between these categories may completely disappear – only quality, style, and the product's carbon footprint will matter, regardless of whether it is its first, second, or fifth life.
+Driven by Generation Z, who view buying second-hand products as a value statement, supported by climate regulations and increasing environmental awareness, this market is redefining the concepts of "new" and "used."
+In the future, the line between these categories may disappear entirely – only quality, style, and the product's carbon footprint will matter, regardless of whether it’s its first, second, or fifth life.

 Report prepared: January 2026

-Sources: Market trend analysis 2021-2025, e-commerce platform data, industry reports, consumer research, retail analyst forecasts.
+Sources: Analysis of market trends 2021-2025, e-commerce platform data, industry reports, consumer research, retail analyst forecasts.

 Check out our latest delivery in the new arrivals category.
 We have selected the best brands for you, checked the compositions, and measured each piece.
 Find your unique item today!